Book a Free Consultation

 • You spend money on decor but the room still does not feel cohesive.

 A micro-makeover is not about buying more things.
-It is about buying the right things, placed intentionally, in a space that has been thought through from ceiling to floor.If you are ready to stop feeling like something is off and start loving the rooms you actually live in, I would love to talk.
+It is about buying the right things, placed intentionally, in a space that has been thought through from ceiling to floor.If you are ready to stop feeling like something is off and start loving the rooms you actually live in, I would love to talk with our interior design team in Scottsdale AZ.

 Ready to Transform Your Space?